Donald Prentice Booth: Awards and decorations

 Booth's awards included multiple presentations of the Distinguished Service Medal.
 The Union of Soviet Socialist Republics decorated him with the Order of Kutuzov Second Class for his service as Commanding General, Persian Gulf Command.
-He also received a Honorary Commander of the Order of British Empire.
+He also received an Honorary Commander of the Order of British Empire.
 In 1961 he received the Order of the Rising Sun, Second Class to recognize his efforts as High Commissioner for the Ryukyu Islands.